symposium “how to enhance implementation of evidence-based innovations to improve quality of life of all prostate cancer patients?”

 The very best treatment based on the very best possible diagnostics to become standard available for every patient.
 That should be the norm.
 The next step is to bring together those stakeholders that can provide access to the treatments and facilitate them so that these minimal invasive treatments become available for all patients.

-That is why Inspire2Live and Surgery Without Incision organize a symposium on the 11th of November, 2020 with the central theme “how to enhance implementation of evidence-based innovations to improve quality of life of all prostate cancer patients?”
+That is why Inspire2Live and Surgery Without Incision organize a symposium with the central theme “how to enhance implementation of evidence-based innovations to improve quality of life of all prostate cancer patients?”
 This congress is meant to work towards a manifesto that brings us the answer to this important question and delivers us the way to go that every patient gets the best possible screening, diagnosis and treatment regardless of which hospital someone walks into.
-More information will follow.

 DISCOVERY NETWORK ON ARTIFICIAL INTELLIGENCE AND CANCER